Foiled plot shows militants seek detection-proof bombs

 "We believe AQAP produced the device, and we believe it was intended to be used by a suicide bomber on an aircraft," the official said, adding: AQAP remained "committed to striking targets in Yemen, Saudi Arabia, the Homeland, and Europe."

-It said initial investigation showed the bomb was similar to devices used by al Qaeda in the Arabian Peninsula (AQAP) in attempted attacks on planes and in assassinations attempts.
+It said initial investigation showed the bomb was similar to devices used by al Qaeda in the Arabian Peninsula AQAP.L in attempted attacks on planes and in assassinations attempts.

 U.S. officials said AQAP had also been working to design explosive devices which could be implanted in would-be suicide bombers and there were doctors willing to perform the necessary surgery.